jeesus-bock/animalfarm/src/services/ecs-service/README.md

 - Systems, funtions that handle the entities ie. all the logic.

 The ECS is dependant on the Event Bus, running the systems (logic and updates) on Tick-events.
-It also requires tag functions from VanJS for generating the map element.
+It also requires tag functions from VanJS for generating the level element.

 ### Thoughts